Skip to content

 What does our History curriculum look like?

 As for other foundation subjects, our history curriculum covers the National Curriculum entitlement 2014 however it has been tailored to reflect the community around our children.
 The image below which was used in the introduction to exemplify our curriculum design is relevant once again to History teaching because it shows how we begin introducing the concept of history in EYFS looking at living memory as a starting point.
-This gradually peels outwards through KS1 looking at our locality before moving further afield to consider world history in KS2
+This gradually peels outwards through KS1 looking at our locality before moving further afield to consider world history in KS2.

 Staff teach substantive (the what) and disciplinary (how we learn interpret and acknowledge limitations of a viewpoint) knowledge which is most prevalent by the time children are in upper KS2.
 By this stage, we want children to really understand that being a Historian is knowing facts but also recognising the different lenses that the past can be viewed through and that these will continue to change.